 How often should a physio body chart be updated?

-The chart should be reviewed and updated at each session or at key clinical milestones, such as a formal reassessment.
-At minimum, any significant change in the patient's symptoms, pain intensity, or functional status should trigger an update.
-Leaving the chart unchanged across multiple sessions makes it difficult to demonstrate progress or justify continued treatment.
+You should review and update the chart at the start of every treatment session or at key clinical milestones, such as a formal six week reassessment.
+At minimum, any significant change in the patient's pain intensity, functional status, or symptom location requires an immediate chart update.
+Failing to revise the chart regularly makes it difficult to track actual patient progress over time.

 Can patients fill out the body chart themselves?